mrkkrp/modalka/README.md

 [Boon](https://github.com/jyp/boon) is a package for modal editing with respect to ergonomics.
-This package gives you complete implementation of modal editing system similar to Vim, but more ergonomic.
-Well, that's great!
+This package gives you complete implementation of modal editing system similar to Vim.

 It may take some time to learn it and I'm not entirely sure it will bring much difference.
-Modal editing is easier for sure but ergonomic layout of normal mode is somewhat optional for most people.
+Modal editing is easier, but ergonomic layout of normal mode is somewhat optional for most people.
 I would value compatibility with the rest of Emacs ecosystem more.

 Of course it is far more complex than Modalka and you are not supposed to change layout (it's carefully designed for you already).
-I also should note that this is for Colemak typists.
+I also should note that this is for *Colemak* typists.

 #### Fingers

 [Figners](https://github.com/fgeller/fingers.el) is another attempt on ergonomic modal editing.
 The same things said for Boon can be repeated here.
-Differences between these packages are not very significant except for the fact that Fingers is optimized for Workman keyboard layout.
+Differences between these packages are not very significant except for the fact that Fingers is optimized for *Workman* keyboard layout.

 #### Xah Fly Keys

-[Xah Fly Keys](https://github.com/xahlee/xah-fly-keys) is one more package for ergonomic modal editing optimized for Dvorak (QWERTY layout is said to be supported too).
-It's big compared to Boon and Fingers: 2202 lines of code.
-If you look at source code you'll see that it has peculiar collection of editing primitives, for example you can capitalize things skipping words like “and”, “to”, “or”, etc. — something you rarely find in this sort of Emacs package.
+[Xah Fly Keys](https://github.com/xahlee/xah-fly-keys) is one more package for ergonomic modal editing optimized for *Dvorak* (QWERTY layout is said to be supported too).
+It's rather big compared to Boon and Fingers.
+If you look at source code you'll see that it has peculiar collection of editing primitives, for example you can capitalize things skipping words like “and”, “to”, “or”, etc. — functionality you rarely find in this sort of Emacs package.
 Good dose of Unicode support is guaranteed too!

 #### Ergoemacs Mode